samfolo/autodep/README.md

     Deviations from this format can be specified in `manage.schema`

-  - `schema` - Autodep aims to preserve as much formatting and abstraction as possible, and so users are able to specify the names and shapes of custom build rules in the `manage` section.
+  - `schema` - _Autodep_ aims to preserve as much formatting and abstraction as possible, and so users are able to specify the names and shapes of custom build rules in the `manage.schema` section.
 A `manage.schema` entry must be an object against the name of the build rule.

     `manage.schema` entry objects are of type `map[string, array]`.
 Each `array` can contain a combination of `string` elements, as well as objects with the following shape: